MooersLab/thewriterslaw/README.md

 - Manages their energy by doing generative writing first and supportive writing chores when tired.
 Does not wait to be inspired.
 - Does generative writing when half-awake early in the day and editing and rewriting when fully alert later in the day.
 - Masters their writing tools without letting the tools master them.
-- Writes without distractions (no YouTube videos, TV, radio, etc; playing classical music is okay sometimes).
+- Writes without distractions (no YouTube videos, TV, radio, etc.; playing classical music is okay sometimes).
 - Tracks the time spent and words written on a project.
 - Uses a writing log for each writing project.
 - Makes writing social when it is mutually beneficial.